syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Paragraph.md

 //https://help.syncfusion.com/file-formats/docio/create-word-document-in-xamarin#helper-files-for-xamarin
 {% endhighlight %}

 {% endtabs %}

+### Format TextBox

-Textbox has its own formatting such as outline color, fill effects, text direction, wrap formats, etc. The following code example illustrates how to apply formatting for textbox.
+Textbox has its own formatting such as outline color, fill effects, text direction, wrap formats, etc. You can also rotate the textbox and apply flipping (horizontal and vertical) to textbox.

+The following code example illustrates how to apply formatting and rotation for textbox.

 {% tabs %}